Azure/pixel_level_land_classification/geoaidsvm/setup.md

 1. Your connection instructions will vary depending on your local machine's operating system:
     - On Windows, double-click on the RDP file and supply the credentials you chose during provisioning to connect.
 (You may need to choose "Use a different account" and place a backslash in front of your username to override your default domain settings.)
     - On Mac, you will need to install an application to connect using the RDP file.
 Further instructions are available [here](https://docs.microsoft.com/en-us/windows-server/remote/remote-desktop-services/clients/remote-desktop-mac).
-1. Once you have connected to your VM, click on the "Jupyter Notebook (py35)" icon on the desktop to launch a Jupyter Notebook server.
+1. Once you have connected to your VM, click on the "Jupyter" icon on the desktop to launch a Jupyter Notebook server.
-    - Note: At the time of this writing, the notebooks are not yet included in the DSVM image; clone the repo and copy them to this location by hand.
     - This will launch a new browser window or tab showing the Notebook Dashboard, a control panel that allows you to select which notebook to open.
     - You may need to copy a URL from the auto-launched window into your preferred web browser in order to view the provided sample notebooks.
-1. Navigate to the "notebooks/GeoAIDSVM" subfolder and click on the `01_Intro_to_pixel-level_land_classification.ipynb` file to launch it.
+1. Navigate to the "GeoBooks\geoaidsvm_new" subfolder and click on the `01_Intro_to_pixel-level_land_classification.ipynb` file to launch it.

 This notebook will contain an explanation of the other notebooks in the subfolder, including a recommended order for reading and executing them.
 Note that code cells within the notebook can be executed by selecting the cell and pressing Ctrl+Enter.